-Ohio University is accredited by the Higher Learning Commission (HLC) (formerly the North Central Association of Colleges and Schools, Commission on Institutions of Higher Education).
+Ohio University is accredited by the Higher Learning Commission (HLC, formerly the North Central Association of Colleges and Schools, Commission on Institutions of Higher Education).
 While over 30 of the University's academic programs are accredited by their own specialized accreditors, Ohio University as a whole is accredited by HLC; all of the University's programs and units are covered by this institution-wide accreditation.
 HLC offers three different pathways to institutional accreditation.
-They are the Standard Pathway, the Open Pathway, and the Academic Quality Improvement Program (AQIP) pathway.
+They are the Standard Pathway, the Open Pathway, and the Academic Quality Improvement Program (AQIP, soon to be phased out) pathway.
 Ohio University has been in AQIP since 2002.
-The next Reaffirmation of Ohio University's accreditation is scheduled for 2025-26; however, AQIP is on an eight-year cycle, so it will occur in 2023-24.
+The next HLC Comprehensive Evaluation and visit will occur no later than Fall 2024.

 Reaffirmation of Accreditation through AQIP

 In AQIP, the formal procedure culminating in Reaffirmation of Accreditation occurs every eight years.
 In the Reaffirmation procedure, an AQIP visiting team reviews each institution's cumulative record of activity and judges whether it has documented that it meets The Higher Learning Commission's five Criteria for Accreditation.
 The team also recommends whether AQIP or the Open Pathway is the most appropriate pathway to HLC accreditation.